Groaning or Grinding Noise When Braking But Pads Are Fine: Breaking Down the Unexpected!

 2. Wear Tab Is Scraping The Rotor

-Brake pads are composed of three distinct components: a metal backing plate, a pad of friction material, and a wear indicator.
+The brake pads have three main parts: a metal backing plate, a friction pad, and a wear marker.

-Brake pads should be replaced when their thickness becomes less than the thickness of the backing plate.
-The minimum thickness of wear pads is around 3 to 4mm.
-After that, the brake pads should be replaced.
+The brake pads should get replaced when they’ve worn thinner than the backing plate.
+The smallest thickness for the wear pads is 3 to 4mm.
+After that point, it’s time to put in new brake pads.

 3. Scoring or Corrosion on the Brake Rotor